dk2791/dk2791.github.io/_posts/2019-04-02-posts-GOOGLE_MAP_API.md

           }
         });

-        //Associate the styled map with the MapTypeId and set it to display. map.mapTypes.set('styled_map', styledMapType);
+        /*Associate the styled map with the MapTypeId and set it to display.*/ map.mapTypes.set('styled_map', styledMapType);
         map.setMapTypeId('styled_map');
       }